rsek/dataforged/README.md

 ## Usage

 Best consumed as a Node package: `npm i dataforged` or `yarn add dataforged`.
-Typescript typings are included.
+Typescript typings are included; use of VSCode or an IDE to expose the type annotations in your workspace is highly recommended.
+See also the [documentation site](https://rsek.github.io/dataforged/).

-If you just want the data as-is, import its `data` object to use the pre-loaded, typed JSON.
+If you just want the data as-is, import its `starforged` object to use the pre-loaded, typed JSON.

 ### ESM